2026 UN Water Conference Stakeholders

 In parallel, to ensure meaningful and substantive engagement of stakeholders in preparation for the 2026 UN Water Conference, non-governmental organizations, civil society organizations, academic institutions, the scientific community, Indigenous Peoples and local communities, persons with disabilities, the private sector and philanthropic organizations, and other actors were invited to contribute their views, comments and inputs on the Concept Papers of the Interactive Dialogues through a second global online consultation.
 Contributions may have included relevant, up-to-date data, analysis, and good practices related to advancing the implementation of SDG 6 and its targets, as well as interlinkages with other SDGs and the SDG 6 Global Acceleration Framework (financing, data and information, capacity development, innovation, and governance).

-The online consultation will also serve to promote broad and participatory engagement for the 2026 UN Water Conference.
-It will complement and feed into other on-going processes for stakeholder participation.
+The online consultation also served to promote broad and participatory engagement for the 2026 UN Water Conference.
+It complements and feeds into other on-going processes for stakeholder participation.

 The deadline for contributions was 17 October 2025.
-A summary report will be made available soon.
+A summary report and key messages document will be made available soon.

 Learn more here: https://sdgs.un.org/basic-page/2026-un-water-conference-second-global-online-stakeholder-consultation-inputs